Corruption in international construction

 Corruption is not inevitable

 Bribery and fraud are thriving, undermining aid effectiveness in many aspects of international development.
 It does not have to be that way.
-Practical and effective tools already exist to help improve transparency and accountability in the construction sector, yet these tools are not yet used widely.
-Specific support services are needed for companies, clients and donors, but are not available.
+Practical and effective tools already exist to help improve transparency and accountability in the construction sector, yet these tools are not widely used.
+Specific support services are available for companies, clients and donors, yet the need for them is rarely appreciated.
 By spending a little time contributing your comments and suggestions through this web site, you can help turn the tide against corruption.

-To provide or facilitate the specific services that would help curb corruption, it is intended that an international centre for transparency in construction will be established in Edinburgh.
-These services include:
+To provide or facilitate the specific services that would help curb corruption, it was proposed in 2005 that an independent international centre for transparency in construction should be established in Edinburgh.
+The anticipated services to be provided included:

 - Support to and external verification of companies’ Anti-Corruption Procedures;